nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Dueue` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add task by name only

+**MSS**
+1. User requests to add task by specifying the name only
+2. Dueue shows the added task by name
+Use case ends.

+**Extensions**

+1a.
+The given add command input is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add a task<br>
+  Use case resumes at step 1

+#### Use case: Add task by name and description

+**MSS**

+1. User requests to add task by specifying the name and description
+2. Dueue shows the added task by name and description Use case ends.

+**Extensions**

+1a.
+The given add command input is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add a task<br>
+  Use case resumes at step 1

+#### Use case: Add task with due date and time

+**MSS**

+1. User requests to add task by specifying the name with due date and time
+2. Dueue shows the added task
+Use case ends.

+**Extensions**

+1a.
+The given add command input is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add a task<br>
+  Use case resumes at step 1

+#### Use case: Task deletion

+**MSS**

+1. User requests to delete tasks
+2. Dueue displays all finished and unfinished tasks under current list
+3. User requests to delete tasks by task indices
+4. Dueue shows the remaining tasks in the list
+Use case ends.

+**Extensions**

+3a.
+User input task indices contain undefined items.
+>3a1.
+Dueue shows an error message<br>
+ Use case resumes at step 2.

+#### Use case: Create repeating task

+**MSS**

+1. User requests to add task by specifying the name and repeating frequency
+2. Dueue shows the added task
+Use case ends.

+**Extensions**

+1a.
+The given add command input is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add a task<br>
+  Use case resumes at step 1

+#### Use case: Add a venue to a task

+**MSS**

+1. User requests to add venue to a specific task
+2. Dueue displays the updated task description with the venue.
+Use case ends.

+**Extensions**

+1a.
+The given add command input is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add a task<br>
+  Use case resumes at step 1

+#### Use case: Add the map to the venue of a task

+**MSS**

+1. User requests to add a map to the venue of a task
+2. Dueue displays the task updated task description with the map.
+Use case ends.

+**Extensions**

+1a.
+The given add command input is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add a task<br>
+  Use case resumes at step 1

+#### Use case: Add a task with the list it belongs to

+**MSS**

+1. User requests to add a task with a list name provided
+2. Dueue displays the added task under the list
+Use case ends.

+**Extensions**

+1a.
+Given list does not exist.
+> 3a1.
+Dueue shows an error message and ask whether the user wants to create a new list
+> 3a2.
+User indicate yes<br>
+  Use case resume at step 1

+1b.
+The list name does not exist

+> 1b1.
+Dueue shows an error message and ask whether the user wants to create a new list
+> 1b2.
+User indicate No
+  Use case resumes at step 1

 #### Use case: View tasks due today

 **MSS**